-Immunity continues to be an intense focus as we head into winter, against the ever-present backdrop of Covid-19.
+Immunity continues to be an intense focus as we head into winter, with the rise of the 'super cold' and circulating flu viruses.

 When thinking of boosting immune function, few make the connection to gut health – 70% of the immune system lives in the digestive tract.